 Automated transactional emails offer a wide range of benefits for your marketing efforts:

-Boosts Customer Engagement: By delivering content that resonates with recipients' interests and needs, targeted email marketing fosters a higher level of customer engagement.
+Boost Customer Engagement: By delivering content that resonates with recipients' interests and needs, targeted email marketing fosters a higher level of customer engagement.

 Enhances Customer Retention: Personalized emails make customers feel valued, increasing loyalty and reducing churn rates.

-Improves Conversion Rates: Tailored messages have a higher chance of convincing recipients to take action, whether it's signing up for a trial or making a purchase.
+Improved Conversion Rates: Tailored messages have a higher chance of convincing recipients to take action, whether it's signing up for a trial or making a purchase.

-Increases ROI: With higher engagement and conversion rates, targeted email campaigns often yield a better return on investment compared to non-targeted ones.
+Increased ROI: With higher engagement and conversion rates, targeted email campaigns often yield a better return on investment compared to non-targeted ones.

-Facilitates Better Data Analysis: Tracking the performance of targeted emails can provide insights into customer behavior and preferences, informing future marketing strategies.
+Facilitate Better Data Analysis: Tracking the performance of targeted emails can provide insights into customer behavior and preferences, informing future marketing strategies.

 When creating a transactional email for visitors enrolled in a specific course (which may consist of one or multiple event instances), the email is triggered by the start of the first event instance within that course.